soumyadip1997/qepsilon/README.md

 --group-info       Location of group info present in output.csv

 Then we need to create Train,Val and Test Set.
-Since we are training with both GDTTS and LDDT scores we have two sets of train, validation and test datasets
+Since we are training with both GDTTS and LDDT scores we have two sets of train, validation and test datasets.

 **GDTTS**